wekesaryan/Tech-companies-in-Kenya/README.md

 # List-of-Tech-Companies-in-Kenya
 This repository aims to provide a valuable resource for anyone interested in exploring the tech landscape in Kenya, whether for research, internship, business opportunities, or networking.
 We hope you find this list helpful and informative!

-# Disclaimer
-All of this repository content are based on our own personal resources and hereby provided as it is.ANYONE IS FREE TO RAISE CONCERNS IF THE REPO SEEMS BIASED.
-Here, you'll find a comprehensive list of technology companies based in Kenya.
-Kenya, often referred to as the "Silicon Savannah," is home to a vibrant tech ecosystem with numerous innovative companies driving growth and development in various sectors such as fintech, e-commerce, software development, and digital marketing.

 # Overview of Kenya's Tech Ecosystem
 Kenya's tech ecosystem has rapidly evolved, positioning itself as a hub for innovation in Africa.
 This growth is driven by a combination of entrepreneurial spirit, technological advancements, and supportive government policies.
 Nairobi, the capital city, is often dubbed as the "Silicon Savannah" due to its thriving startup scene.